Chaseis4344/Lyric_Display_WP_Plugin/README.txt

 5. Choose "Lyric_Display.zip" from your File Browser and upload it
 6. Click "Install Now" button
 7. Click "Activate Plugin" button
+8. If you have debug settings active, press F5 or refresh the page

 Setup Instructions
 ===============================